graphql-java/graphql-java-extended-scalars/README.md

 ### Netflix DGS

-If you are using [Netflix DGS](https://netflix.github.io/dgs) see their [configuration documentation](https://netflix.github.io/dgs/configuration/#dgs-extended-scalars-graphql-dgs-extended-scalars)
+If you are using [Netflix DGS](https://netflix.github.io/dgs), please see their [configuration documentation](https://netflix.github.io/dgs/configuration/#dgs-extended-scalars-graphql-dgs-extended-scalars)

 ## How to add extended scalars to your schema